MA Political Science - Political Theory Pathway (Research Route) / Overview

 - How to apply

 - Apply online

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want the chance to study a range of interesting and important political problems and questions - and develop strong skills in logic and reasoning
+- Study a range of interesting and important political problems and questions - and develop strong skills in logic and reasoning.

-- You would like a course that has consistently proved an excellent stepping stone for a PhD in political theory
+- Benefit from a course that has consistently proved an excellent stepping stone for a PhD in political theory.

-- You are interested in studying in one of the largest and most active political theory research groups in the UK
+- Develop your knowledge in one of the largest and most active political theory research groups in the UK.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.